ahrm/sioyek-documentation/docs/source/usage.rst

 Synctex
 ^^^^^^^
-- Press :code:`f4` to toggle synctex mode.
+- Press :code:`f4` to toggle synctex mode (:code:`toggle_synctex` command).
 While in this mode, right clicking on any text opens the corresponding :code:`tex` file in the appropriate location.
 - You can configure the synctex inverse search command using :code:`inverse_search_command` config in :code:`prefs.config` .
 Here is an example for VsCode (%1 stands for the name of the file and %2 stands for the line number in the file)::

       inverse_search_command "C:\path\to\vscode\Code.exe" -r -g %1:%2